Do you want to start basket weaving? It’s a relaxing and rewarding craft.

 Three: Gather all basket weaving tools

-Gather all your tools or alternative tools together before beginning to weave.
-It’s much easier to have everything ready to grab when you need it than to have to run to another room to find something or stop because you don’t have the tools you need.
+Gather your tools before beginning to weave.
+It’s much easier to have everything ready to grab when you need it than to have to run to another room to find something or stop because you don’t have the tool you need.

 - Cloth measuring tape

 - Metal clamps

 - Spray bottle